Costs and Fundraising

 |Segment Riders||Whole Way Riders|

-To ensure that our ride impacts those in need, we’ve set an ambitious team fundraising goal of reaching $2 million raised, and need everyone to pull their weight to help us reach it.
+To ensure that our ride impacts those in need, we set ambitious fundraising goals for our riders.
+Together we can strive to reach families around the world with an opportunity for a hand up out of substandard housing.
 Riders joining for segments must fundraise at least the amount listed below multiplied by the number of segments for which they are joining.

 However, we hope you don’t want you to stop there – we encourage you to set your fundraising goal even higher.
 Setting even larger goals – like $10k, $25k, or even $50k – will help you and your supporters think big.

-Don’t let the fundraising aspect of the ride intimidate you – we have great tools and advice to help you reach your goal, and can help you send out letters, create a personal fundraising page and much more!
+Don’t let the fundraising aspect of the ride intimidate you – we have great tools and advice to help you reach your goal, and can help you send out letters, customize your personal fundraising page and much more!
 Time and time again we hear riders tell us that they can raise more than they thought they could.
-Check out the fundraising guide listed among our tools for riders.
+Check out the 2018 Fundraising Guide listed among our tools for riders.

 If fundraising is the only thing holding you back, don’t let it!
 We can help you – contact us at email@example.com.